Snowflake World Tour hits your city

 You should see rows with columns like order_id, order_ts, quantity, menu_item_name, line_item_revenue, line_item_profit, customer_city, and truck_brand_name.
 Take note of this schema — in the next step, you'll evolve it.

-Evolve the Dynamic Table with Immutability
+Evolve the Dynamic Table with a Frozen Region and AI

 • Dimension table updates (e.g., a customer changes city) don't trigger reprocessing of old fact rows that joined against that dimension.